ckane30691/exam-draft-staging/README.md

 The first thing you'll need to do is `npm install` followed by `npm run react-install`.

 You'll want to work through each section individually.
 You can run the tests for each section using the commands below!
+After running the initial test suite you'll want to review the README for that section and work towards making each test suite pass!
 SystemDesign: `npm test snake`
 You'll have 60 minutes to complete this section DS/Algo: `npm test productOfArrayExceptSelf`